csci-1301/csci-1301.github.io/labs/Char/readme.md

 char input = Console.ReadKey().KeyChar;
 // We read from the user.
 Console.WriteLine();
-// We are sintroducing a new line after the user input if (input >= 'a' && input <= 'z')
+// We are introducing a new line after the user input if (input >= 'a' && input <= 'z')
 {
-   // The input is a lower case letter. if (input == 'n') { Console.WriteLine("You entered 'n'."); }
+   // The input is a lowercase letter. if (input == 'n') { Console.WriteLine("You entered 'n'."); }
    else if (input < 'n') { Console.WriteLine("The character you entered is a lower case letter before 'n'."); }
    else { Console.WriteLine("The character you entered is a lower case letter after 'n'."); }
 }
 else
 {
-   // The input is not a lower case letter.
+   // The input is not a lowercase letter.
    Console.WriteLine("The character '" + input + "' is not a lowercase character.");
 }
 ```